Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Compatible unitary coboundary weak Hopf algebras

 \begin{thm} With the above tensor product and trivial associativity morphisms ${\mathcal G}_q$, becomes a ribbon strict ribbon tensor category ribbon tensor equivalent to ${\mathcal C}({\mathfrak g}, q, \ell)$. \end{thm}

 The previous theorem is essentially in \cite{Wenzl}, perhaps the strictness property was noticed in Theorem 5.4 in \cite{CP}.
-This property plays a role in our approach to Finkelberg theorem in Sect. \ref{21}.
+This property plays a role in our proof of Theorem \ref{Finkelberg_HL}, in Sect. \ref{21}.
 Moreover, we describe the equivalence in this section, see Remark \ref{remark_on_equivalence}.
 We next introduce a concrete version of ${\mathcal G}_q$.

 \begin{defn} Let $\tilde{\mathcal G}_q$ denote the full representation subcategory of ${\mathcal T}({\mathfrak g}, q, \ell)$ with objects representations which are finite direct sums of summands of the representations $ V^{\underline{{\otimes}} n}$. \end{defn}